msfrisbie/nofeeds/README.md

    ```
    - This command recursively compares both directories and lists any differences.

-If no differences are found, the CRX file was correctly generated.
+If no differences are found, the CRX file matches the source code.

 ---